If we thought and talked more of Jesus, and less of ourselves, we should have much more of his presence.

 — The Home Missionary, November 1, 1890

 O Lord, I consecration my all to You.
 You are my support and mighty helper and I long for Your presence.
-I clear away the rubbish at the door of my heart and open it wide to You.
-I claim the promise of Your grace and the fullness of Your Spirit that my life may be a power for good.
+I clear away all the rubbish at the door of my heart and open it wide to You.
+I surrender all to You and receive Your grace.
+I claim Your promises, O Lord, and accept Your blessings.
+Fill me with the fullness of Your Spirit that my life be a power for good.